 - Easy to apply and gentle to remove

 - Get them a size up, as they do run small

 These transparent and discrete nipple covers are easy to apply and are an inch in diameter.
 You’ll find that these will remain in place even when conditions are humid, hot and you’re dripping with sweat.

 The silicone adhesive allows for painless removal, even if you have a hairy chest.
-You would have to make sure that the NipStrips are in contact with most of your skin or they could fall off.
-If you do have a hairy chest, you may have to clean the area around your nipple before applying them.
+If you do, you may have to clean the area around your nipple before applying them.

 - Discreet protection

 - 1 inch in diameter